patii01/patii01/README.md

 # 💫 About Me:
 I have a degree in Computer Engineering and I'm a student on a master's degree in Engineering and Data Science at the University of Coimbra.

+## More About Me
+Nationality: portuguese
+Age: 21 years
+From: Maceda, Ovar, Portugal

 ### ✍️Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)